How do I search archived incidents using the advanced search dialog?

 Here are examples of performing filters on custom fields.

-- _custom_text: filter on incidents where _
+• _custom_text: filter on incidents where RMAReason is 'defect'.

-- _custom_range: filter on incidents whose RMADate is between June 1, 2015 and May 1, 2016
+• _custom_date: filter on incidents whose RMADate is between September 25, 2021 and September 28, 2021

 For additional information, refer to the 'Perform an advanced search for an archived incident' section in online documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.